Milkdown/examples/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/Milkdown/examples/tree/main/nuxt-commonmark)

-A simple example of using milkdown with Next.
+A simple example of using milkdown with Nuxt.

 # License